a-ads/blog/content/blog/2018-10-04-advertise-with-a-ads.md

 # Adjust your campaign

-Our targeting options include targeting by country, type of ad (text/banner), quality range, traffic sources, max CPM, etc. Each option comes with its own limitations and may affect the efficiency of your campaign.
+Our targeting options include targeting by country, type of ad (text/banner), traffic sources, max CPM, etc. Each option comes with its own limitations and may affect the efficiency of your campaign.

 That's why the recommended way of using A-ADS is as follows: